epfl-systemf/Linden/README.md

 #### If you are running locally

 After following the instructions in [section "[Optional appendix] Local setup", subsection "Without a VM"](#without-a-vm), you should have a local Opam switch in the artifact directory as well as the proofs built.
 Use the Opam switch, e.g. by opening a terminal, cd'ing into the artifact directory and running `eval $(opam env)`, to run any Coq IDE you would like to step through the proofs.
-TODO Mac OS, Windows?

 ## Summary of claims and experimental results